acdh-oeaw/vicav-vue3/README.md

 ### 2. Generate API client

-The current setup uses a [swagger-typescript-api](https://github.com/acacode/swagger-typescript-api) module for communication with the REST-API of the vicav backend.
+The current setup uses a [swagger-typescript-api](https://github.com/acacode/swagger-typescript-api) module for communication with the REST-API of the VICAV backend.

-The [OpenApi](https://swagger.io/specification/) - definition used is maintained [here](https://github.com/acdh-oeaw/vicav-app-api).
+The OpenAPI document is maintained [here](https://github.com/acdh-oeaw/vicav-app-api) and can be explored [here](https://vicav.acdh-ch-dev.oeaw.ac.at/openapi).

 To generate the API client run: